pmdevita/vredditshare/Readme.md

 a gif in the parent comments (it will choose the one last referenced in the chain).
 Finally, it checks the post for a link.

-The bot recognizes "re-reverses" (wherein someone tries to have the bot reverse it's own gif) when it encounters it's own comment while searching through parent comments.
-When this happens, it searches up the chain a bit farther to find the original link and replies with that.

 ### Reversing gifs/mp4s

-GifReversingBot uses two different reversing procedures which it chooses based on a few different circumstances.
+vredditshare uses two different reversing procedures which it chooses based on a few different circumstances.
 If it is reversing an mp4 (which is the most common gif type nowadays, go figure), it does the reversal process with FFmpeg.
 For gifs, it exports each frame with FFmpeg and then reassembles them with gifski.
 Although gifski produces great gifs, it's very slow and so this process is usually avoided.
 The bot chooses a reversal method by making an educated guess